chris-short/devopsish.com/content/post/124/index.md

 [What Happened When The DEA Demanded Passwords From LastPass](https://www.forbes.com/sites/thomasbrewster/2019/04/10/what-happened-when-the-dea-demanded-passwords-from-lastpass/#190345307ebe) — LastPass couldn't give the DEA the passwords because of their encryption implementation.
 But, there is always metadata and metadata can sometimes paint an even better picture than the data itself.
 An interesting tale of how you can do everything right and still screw your customers (or yourself, depending on the point of view).

-[How much does a DevOps engineer make?](https://enterprisersproject.com/article/2019/4/devops-engineer-salary) — Putting debates around the term DevOps engineer aside, let’s explore data points on salaries for this hot job title
+[How much does a DevOps engineer make?](https://enterprisersproject.com/article/2019/4/devops-engineer-salary) — Putting debates around the term DevOps engineer aside, let's explore data points on salaries for this hot job title

-[Alibaba founder Jack Ma says companies forcing staff to work overtime are ‘foolish’](https://www.scmp.com/news/china/society/article/3006127/alibaba-founder-jack-ma-says-companies-forcing-staff-work) — "He also calls enforced 996 schedule – working 9am to 9pm, six days a week – ‘inhumane’ and ‘unsustainable’"
+[Alibaba founder Jack Ma says companies forcing staff to work overtime are ‘foolish'](https://www.scmp.com/news/china/society/article/3006127/alibaba-founder-jack-ma-says-companies-forcing-staff-work) — "He also calls enforced 996 schedule – working 9am to 9pm, six days a week – ‘inhumane' and ‘unsustainable'"

 ## Process